IrDA: Usage

 IrDA was popular on PDAs, laptops and some desktops from the late 1990s through the early 2000s.
-It was a cable-free way for applications such as transferring files, printing, or tethering.
+It was a cable-free means of transferring files, printing, or tethering.

 However, IrDA has been displaced by other wireless technologies such as Bluetooth, and Wi-Fi, favored because they don't need a direct line of sight and can therefore support hardware like mice and keyboards.
-However, for some time IrDA hardware was still less expensive and didn't share the same security problems encountered with the likes of Bluetooth.
+However, for some time IrDA hardware was still less expensive and did not share the same security problems encountered with the likes of Bluetooth.
 It is still used in some environments where interference makes radio-based wireless technologies unusable.